sirbrillig/corretto/README.md

 			} );
 		} );
 		it( 'skips tests with no function' );
-		it( SKIP, 'skips tests with the SKIP constant as the first argument', function() {
+		it( 'SKIP', 'skips tests with the SKIP string as the first argument', function() {
 			assertTrue( false );
 		} );
 		it( 'passes if its argument is true', function() {